Postgraduate Factfile: Art and Design MRes

 Expected Intake: 8 per year

-- Develop your work in state-of-the-art workspaces and facilities within the modern, purpose-built and RIBA award-winning Art and Design Academy in the heart of Liverpool’s knowledge Quarter on Mount Pleasant
+- Develop your work in state-of-the-art workspaces and facilities within the modern, purpose-built and RIBA award-winning John Lennon Art and Design Building, in the heart of Liverpool’s knowledge Quarter on Mount Pleasant

 - Direct links with Liverpool’s most significant arts organisations, such as TATE Liverpool, Biennial, FACT and design agencies Uniform, Smiling Wolf and Non-Conform